eugeneware/bower-resolve/README.md

 });
 ```

-Then build it out using browswerify and debowerify as so:
+Then build it out using browserify and debowerify as so:

 ``` js
 // build out app.js and use the angular and jquery libs from common.js